tanishraj/interview_exercise/README.md

 `coverage/lcov-report/index.html`

+## Steps to build the project

+1. Run the below command to build the app
+`yarn build`

+2. once the build is complete, `dist` folder will be created.
+To run the production build app.
+`yarn serve`

+## Setps to fix the linting issue

+1. Run the below command to fix potential linting issues `yarn lint:fix`

+##
 For additional configuration or customization, refer to the respective documentation of the tools used in this project.

 ## Contributing